Gender inequality: Professional education and careers

 A survey by the U.K. Office for National Statistics in 2016 showed that in the health sector 56% of roles are held by women, while in teaching it is 68%.
-However equality is less evident in other area; only 30% of M.P.s are women and only 32% of finance and investment analysts.
+However equality is less evident in other areas; only 30% of M.P.s are women and only 32% of finance and investment analysts.
 In the natural and social sciences 43% of employees are women, and in the environmental sector 42%.

 In an article by MacNell et al. (2014), researchers used an online course and falsified the names of assistant teachers to make students believe they had either a female or a male teaching assistant.
 At the end of the semester, they had the students complete a course evaluation.
 Regardless of whether the teaching assistant was actually male or female, assistants who were perceived as female received lower course evaluations overall with distinctly lower ratings in areas of promptness, praise, fairness, and professionalism.

 In an article titled "Gender Differences in Education, Career Choices and Labor Market Outcomes on a Sample of OECD Countries", the researchers focused their work on how both men and women differ from their studies, their focuses, and their objectives within their work.
 Women are seen to have higher chances to choose the humanities and health fields while decreasing their opportunities in the sciences and social sciences fields.
 This indicates that there is a larger impact on men's decisions about fields of study.